 Lighting standards

 Waste discharge standards

-(DC03-01, x/x/x)
+Utility Servitude

+(DC19-06, 9/03/19)

 Off-Street Parking Requirements

 In all districts, off-street parking standards shall be applied at the time any building is erected, at the time any principal building is increased in floor area, or before a building is converted from one type of use to another.
 These standards include the minimum number of off-street parking spaces required, the required number and dimensions of handicapped accessible parking spaces, and standards for parking lot construction.